 NOTE: Support for both of the sensors shown above is included in the code on Github to serve as examples to guide other I2C sensor additions.
 Sensors are enabled by uncommenting the relevant defines at the start of the program and the base code also supports the ICU based NTC/LDR combination shown below.

-I2C pullups on the sensor boards can be left in place to bring total pullup closer to the 3.3k ideal value that’s better for a 3v system than the existing 4k7 on the RTC.
+I2C generally expects the pullups to be about 1ma which on a 3v system would require 3300 ohms.
+This means you can leave the 10k pullups on the sensor boards to bring total pullup (4k7 on the RTC & 50k on the ProMini = ~4k3) closer to the 3.3k ideal.
 The open-drain implementation of I2C means that capacitance on the bus will slow down the rising edges of your clock and data lines, which might require you to run the bus more slowly.
 The more sensors you add, and the longer the wires, the worse the parasitic capacitance gets.
 So if you need long I2C wires drop the total bus pullup to 2k2.

 You must use low power sensors with a supply range from 3.6v down to our 2.7v EEprom/BOD cutoff.
 A good sensor to pair with this logger should sleep around 1µA and take readings below 1mA.
-Sometimes you can pin-power sensors that lack low current sleep modes although if you do that be sure to check for unexpected current leaks in other places such as bus pullup resistors.
+Sometimes you can pin-power sensors that lack low current sleep modes although if you do that be sure to check for unexpected current leaks in other places such as bus pullup resistors and the I2C bus may go into an illegal state (the idle condition is with both lines high) requiring a full reset of all sensors after power is restored.
 Choose libraries which allow non-blocking reads so you can sleep the ProMini while the sensor is gathering data and check that those libraries do not contain any delay() statements.
 In that regard my favorite sensor combination for this logger is an NTC thermistor & CDS cell which adds nothing to the sleep current.
 We explained how to read resistive sensors with Arduino’s Input Capture Unit in some detail back in 2019; so here I will simply show the hardware connections.
 Add these passives to the Pro Mini BEFORE joining it to the RTC module, taking care not to hold the iron so long that you cook the components:

 Don’t expect the NTC you have in your hands to match exactly the values provided by its manufacturer.
 Fortunately there are several online calculators to choose from when determining your NTC thermistor constants.
-For calibration data, I use a food dehydrator to heat the loggers to around 45-50°C, then then it cool to room temp. for the midpoint, and then put them in the refrigerator overnight for a cold point at ~5°C (or the freezer for -15°C).
-I add this NTD/LDR combination to all loggers (even if they will eventually drive I2C sensors) because a good test-run for newly built units is to read the NTC/LDR at an ultra short five second interval till the EEprom is full.
-After passing that test you can be sure the core of the logger is ok before adding other sensors.
+For calibration data, I use a food dehydrator to heat the loggers to around 45-50°C, then then it cool to room temp. for the midpoint, and then put them in the refrigerator overnight for a cold point at ~5°C. I add this NTC/LDR combination to all loggers (even if they will eventually drive I2C sensors) because a good test-run for newly built units is to read these sensors at an ultra short five second interval until the EEprom is full.
+After passing that test you can be sure the core of the logger is ok before adding new sensors.

 Other useful modifications to the basic 2-module logger include:

-EEprom & sensor additions push measured sleep currents to 2-3µA (so ~6µA actual w RTC’s 3.0µA) but that still gives a >1 year estimates on 110mAh.
+EEprom & sensor additions push measured sleep currents to 2µA (so ~6µA actual w RTC’s 3.0µA) but that still gives a >1 year estimates on 110mAh.
 With all due respect to Ganssle et al, the debate about whether buffering caps should be used to extend operating time is something of a McGuffin because leakage currents are less important when you only have enough storage space for one year of operation.
 Even a whopper 6.3v 1000µF tantalum only increases sleep current by about 1µA.
 That’s 1µA*24h*365days or about ~ 8.76 mAh/year in trade for keeping the system above our 2.7v cutoff with barely a ripple.
-That means we don’t need to lower the BOD with fuses & custom bootloaders that bork code portability.
+That means we don’t need to lower the BOD with fuses & custom bootloaders that break code portability.
 Pushing the limits of fuse optimization can get a little flaky on these cheap boards, so it’s good to have those ‘Get out of jail free‘ defaults available at reboot.
 When you only service your loggers once a year, any tweaks that require you to remember ‘special procedures’ in the field are things you’ll probably regret.
-(And many of those cheap eeproms on eBay also have a 2.7v lower limit)
+(And many of those cheap eeproms on eBay also have a 2.7v lower limit) Using the 328p internal oscillator to save power is also a non-starter because it’s 10% error borks your UART to the point you can’t upload code.

 Then use both eeproms by changing defines at the start of the code: